Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 - Design the order dispatch system (matching delivery partners to orders)

-- Design a notification service that fires when a restaurant opens near a delivery zone
+- Design a notification service that fires when a restaurant reopens and checks delivery-partner availability at scale

-- Design a rate limiter for an API gateway using Redis
+- Design a rate limiter for an API gateway, with deep dives on Go concurrency, Redis, and load balancing

 The patterns Zomato interviewers favor: Strategy (for dispatch algorithms), Observer (for notifications), State (for order lifecycle).
 Talk fluently about these three patterns with code examples and you're prepared.